shoyer/lazyseq/README.rst

 again.
 Note that some operations like ``len(seq)`` will by necessity iterate over (and thus cache) the entire iterable.

-To use LazySeq, just wrap any Python iterable (including a generator comprehensions, of course) in LazySeq:
+To use LazySeq, just wrap any Python iterable (including generator comprehensions, of course) in LazySeq:

 .. code:: python